testflows/TestFlows-WebSite/source/handbook/index.md

 adds [PAUSE_BEFORE] flag to the initial flags of the decorated test.

-> **{% attention %}** Note that we don't want to modify the original attributes
+> **{% attention %}** Note that you don't want to modify the original attributes
-> but instead must always create a new object based on the initial attribute value.
+> but instead you should always create a new object based on the initial attribute value.

 Here is an example of how to add another example to existing `examples`